dargs/Edirol-MIDI-Tally-Interface/README.txt

 The PCBs had a few mistakes, and I haven't fixed them in the Eagle files, it was over a year ago when I made them, can't quite remember what was wrong with them, but they were major mistakes.

-Best advise, use the references, http://timothytwillman.com, arduino.cc and sparkfun.com etc
+Best advice, use the references, http://timothytwillman.com, arduino.cc and sparkfun.com etc